tiredvekster/LightAntiCheat/README.md

 * Frequently asked questions: [F-A-Q.md](F-A-Q.md)

 ## Support
-I'd appreciate it, if you choose to message me on [Discord](https://discord.gg/EQExhK8Ghm).<br>
-However, you can also create an issue on GitHub or a discussion on SpigotMC.
+The fastest way to get help with Light is through messaging me on [Discord](https://discord.gg/EQExhK8Ghm).

 ## Compatibility
+Some unpopular Spigot's forks might or might not be compatible.<br>
-Spigot, Paper, Tuinity, Purpur, Pufferfish and Folia are tested for compatibility.<br>
+Spigot, Paper, Tuinity, Purpur, Pufferfish and Folia are tested for compatibility.
-Other Paper's forks might or might not be compatible.
-E.g. Catserver, PandaSpigot

 ## Documentation
 ### Features: